 When to keep confidentiality

 - Domestic violence: We are not mandated reporters for domestic violence.
 If a client wants out of a domestic violence situation, we will of course provide support in this.
 What this is referring to is the fact that we are not mandated reporters for domestic violence.
 So if a client reports they were physically assaulted by their partner, but does not want to do anything about this, we have to respect that.

 - Domestic violence witnessed by children: we do not report domestic witnessed by children.
 Only if a child is physically harmed during an instance of domestic violence do we report.
 (While there is some slight variance state-by-state regarding this topic, keep in mind this exam is national and does not test state laws).

 - When a client dies: even when a client dies, we still maintain their confidentiality.
 Our code of ethics addresses this issue, explaining that social workers should protect the confidentiality of deceased clients.
 We are ethically mandated to protect our deceased client’s confidentiality.
-Only with a signed release from someone with Power of Attorney over the deceased client can we release a deceased client’s record.
+Only with a signed release from the executor of the deceased client's estate can we release a deceased client’s record.

 ASWB practice question on confidentiality issues

 A social worker in private practice meets with a 42-year-old client who presents with issues of depression, anxiety, and relational challenges.
 During the assessment, the client appears guarded and states ‘I don’t want to say anything that will get myself in trouble.’
 The social worker should: